iliassioutis/iliassioutis.github.io/project-delivery/artifacts-governance/index.md

 - **Dependency mapping**
   A clear view of everything the delivery relies on (and what depends on us), so surprises don’t land late in testing or release:
   - **External services & APIs:** third-party endpoints, rate limits, authentication flows (login/token exchange), **service commitments (SLA — Service Level Agreement, e.g., uptime and support response expectations: how often the service is available and how quickly support responds when something breaks)**, and change-notification channels (how we learn about breaking changes).
-  - **Vendor components & SDKs:** version constraints, licensing/usage terms, upgrade cadence, and known limitations that affect scope.
+  - **Vendor components & software development kits (SDKs):** version constraints, licensing/usage terms, upgrade cadence, and known limitations that affect scope.
-  - **Platform constraints:** mobile operating system (OS) versions, app-store rules, device permissions, and background/foreground behavior.
+  - **Platform constraints:** mobile OS versions, app-store rules, device permissions, and background/foreground behavior.
   - **Device compatibility boundaries:** supported device models/firmware ranges, Bluetooth profiles, SDK/device pairing steps, and explicit “not supported” cases.
   - **Data & infrastructure dependencies:** environments (development/test/staging/production), certificates/keys (to secure connections), **feature flags (toggles that turn features on/off per environment or user group without a new release)**, **messaging/queues** (a reliable “inbox” between systems for requests/events that don’t happen instantly, so work can be retried safely and not lost during spikes or temporary outages), and data pipeline readiness (where applicable).
   - **Integration sequencing:** which integrations must be ready first, **shared test windows (agreed time slots when multiple teams are available to test together)**, and who provides test accounts/data.